Algebraic Surfaces in Positive Characteristic: Cohomological tools and invariants

 with equality if and only if $\Pic^0(X)$ is a reduced group scheme, i.e., an Abelian variety.
-In Section \ref{sec:Groups} we already mentioned Cartier's theorem, according to which group schemes over a field of characteristic zero are reduced.
+By Cartier's theorem (Theorem \ref{thm:cartier}), group schemes over a field of characteristic zero are reduced.
 As a corollary, we obtain a purely algebraic proof of the following fact

 \begin{Proposition} A smooth and proper variety over a field of characteristic zero satisfies $b_1(X)=2h^{0,1}(X)$. \end{Proposition}